 Business, like language, varies from country to country across the world.
 From common practices to appropriate communication techniques, there are a lot of nuances to take into consideration when working with someone from another area.
 In some countries, like Japan, silence is valued over constant conversation.
 In others, like Germany, punctuality is preferred over flexibility.
-While some differences are vast, others are minor.
-When it comes to how business practices in Costa Rica differ from those in the United States, the differences are vast.
+When it comes to how business practices in Costa Rica differ from those in the United States, there's a lot to consider.

 7 Important Business Practices to Remember When Working with Costa Ricans

 1. Costa Ricans Are Flexible with Their Appointment Times

 Costa Ricans are not known for being the strictest of people when it comes to punctuality.
 Due to their more relaxed approach to time management, they're not going to be overly offended if the appointment doesn't start right on time.
 Although Latin Americans typically prioritize taking a lunch and a general work/life balance, they also have a strong work ethic that guarantees that they'll deliver on the expectations set by your company and leadership.

 Although generally speaking, Costa Ricans are more flexible with their time, professional Latin Americans know that punctuality is important to U.S. based teams.

 This differentiation between Costa Ricans and Americans stems from the Costa Rican pura vida